- Day 1: The First Shock

 There was a power socket next to my bed.
 The other guests were quiet, which helped me sleep comfortably.

 The hostel also provided small lockers for storing valuables, which is important in shared spaces.
-I could come and go at any time, which gave me freedom to move around.
+I could come and go at any time, which gave me the freedom to move around.

 What I liked most about the hostel was the general atmosphere.
 I met travelers from Korea, France, and the UK, and we exchanged conversations and tips, adding a social aspect to the experience.